Tulane Essay Guide

 Does admissions care about Tulane essays?

 College essays serve an important role in the admissions process.
-Where other parts of your application may highlight your grades, test scores, and extracurriculars, your essays should show who you are and what you care about.
+Where other parts of your application may highlight your grades, test scores, and extracurriculars, your essays show who you are and what you care about.
 For example, admissions knows you got straight A’s in your biology class, but they have no idea that it was on a fishing trip with your grandpa that you knew you wanted to pursue a career in that field.

 More resources to write the Tulane essay

-One way to understand the “why school” essay is by reading those types of essays.
-Check out this article where we highlight various “why school” essay examples and why they worked.
+One way to understand the Why School essay is by reading those types of essays.
+Check out this article where we highlight various Why School essay examples and why they worked.
 Remember, the goal isn’t to copy the essays you see, it’s to understand what stands out to admissions and inspire you to share your own story.

 The Tulane essay is a short essay.
 While you may be relieved to see that you don’t have to write a 500-word Tulane essay, sometimes it’s actually more challenging to write short essays.
 You need to use your words carefully, making sure that you answer each part of the prompt while also crafting a compelling narrative.
 Using specific anecdotes is important in college essays, and with shorter word counts some students find it more challenging.
-Read these short essay examples so you can see the ways in which students have successfully tackled shorter essay prompts.
-Remember that just because it’s a short essay, it doesn’t mean you can slack.
-Indeed, you might have to spend more time writing an impactful essay that falls within the word limit.

 Common App personal statement